 Energy & Infrastructure

 - AP Renewables Inc. in the issuance of the first climate bond in Asia and the Pacific, valued at US$225 million.
 The bonds were certified by the Climate Bonds Initiative (CBI) under the Climate Bond Standards for the Tiwi-MakBan geothermal power project in the Philippines, with credit enhancement from the Asian Development Bank (supported by Credit Guarantee Investment Facility) and a direct loan from the Asian Development Bank.
 Bank of the Philippines Islands (BPI) acted as lead arranger and sole underwriter of the bond issuance.
 This landmark transaction was also the first climate bond for a single project in an emerging market, the first project bond issued in local currency in the Philippine power sector, and the first credit-enhanced project bond in Southeast Asia (other than Malaysia) since the 1997-1998 Asian financial crisis.
-This deal has been named “2016 Asia-Pacific Bond Deal of the Year” by Project Finance International, “2016 Asia Pacific Project Bond Deal of the Year” by IJGlobal, “2016 Debt Market Deal of the Year” by Asian Legal Business at its 2016 Philippines Law Awards, “2016 Deal of the Year” by Asia Business Law Journal and “2016 Best Renewable Finance Deal of the Year” by Alpha Southeast Asia.
+This deal has been named “2016 Asia-Pacific Bond Deal of the Year” by Project Finance International, “2016 Asia Pacific Project Bond Deal of the Year” by IJGlobal, “2016 Debt Market Deal of the Year” by Asian Legal Business at its 2016 Philippines Law Awards, “2016 Deal of the Year” by Asian-mena Counsel and Asia Business Law Journal, and “2016 Best Renewable Finance Deal of the Year” by Alpha Southeast Asia.

 - Oriana Energy LLC in the US$50.5 million limited recourse project financing for the development, construction and operation of a 57.65 MWp solar photovoltaic electric generating facility in Aguadilla, Puerto Rico.